Ecwid/ecwid-api-docs/includes/_store_profile.md

 **HTTP Status** | Description
 --------- | -----------| -----------
-500 | Uploading of the image file failed or there was an internal server error while processing a file 413 | The image file is too large (Maximum allowed file size is 20Mb) 422 | The uploaded file is not an image
 400 | Request parameters are malformed
+413 | The image file is too large (Maximum allowed file size is 20Mb) 415 | Unsupported content-type: expected `application/octet-stream` 422 | The uploaded file is not an image
+500 | Uploading of the image file failed or there was an internal server error while processing a file

 #### Error response body (optional)